A generalization of weight polynomials to matroids: Abstract

 \section{Abstract}

 Generalizing polynomials previously studied in the context of linear codes, we define weight polynomials and an enumerator for a matroid $M$.
-Our main result is that both of these polynomials are determined by Betti numbers associated to the Stanley-Reisner ideals of $M$ and so-called elongations of $M$.
-Also, we show that Betti tables of elongations of $M$ are partly determined by the Betti table of $M$.
-Generalizing a known result in coding theory, we show that the enumerator of a matroid is equivalent to its Tutte polynomial, and vice versa.
+Our main result is that these polynomials are determined by Betti numbers associated with $\nn$-graded minimal free resolutions of the Stanley-Reisner ideals of $M$ and so-called elongations of $M$.
+Generalizing Greene's theorem from coding theory, we show that the enumerator of a matroid is equivalent to its Tutte polynomial.